Have you wondered what a timeshare is, and if it could be a good investment? Are timeshares worth it?

 Picture this.
 You're on vacation in Hawaii, and a pretty lady offers you free pina coladas in exchange for a brief presentation on a timeshare.
 You think to yourself, “Why not?
 Free drinks!
 I'm not gonna buy anything.”

-Two hours and 4 pina coladas later, you find yourself with a pen in your hand, about to sign on the dotted line for a timeshare.
+Two hours and four pina coladas later, you find yourself with a pen in your hand, about to sign on the dotted line for a timeshare.
 It seems like a great deal!
-It’s exciting!!
-You love Hawaii, you love pretty timeshare lady and—wait, this pineapple juice is fresh squeezed?!
+It's exciting!
+You love Hawaii, you love pretty timeshare lady and — wait, this pineapple juice is freshly squeezed right..?

-Ok, you get the picture.
-So…is it actually a great deal?
+Okay, you get the picture.
+So, is it actually a great deal?
 Are timeshares worth it?

 In 2019 the average price of a timeshare was $22,942, so that means from the moment you sign, you've basically just thrown away thousands and thousands of dollars.

 So why do so many people buy timeshares?
-Are you still wondering, “Are timeshares worth it”?
-Well, before we get ahead of ourselves, let’s look at exactly what a timeshare is.
+Before we get ahead of ourselves, let's look at what a timeshare is.

 What is a timeshare?